gregdetre/healthyselfjournal/docs/reference/AUDIO_VOICE_RECOGNITION_WHISPER.md

 - `journal`: requires `ANTHROPIC_API_KEY` when the LLM provider is `anthropic:*` (default cloud mode).
 Local `ollama:*` models keep dialogue/summaries offline. `OPENAI_API_KEY` is still needed only when `--stt-backend cloud-openai` is selected.
 - `reconcile`: requires `OPENAI_API_KEY` only when `--stt-backend cloud-openai` is selected.
 Local backends run fully offline if their dependencies are installed.

+### Microphone input handling and sample‑rate fallback

+The CLI records via `sounddevice`/PortAudio.
+If your input device changes mid-session (for example, turning off Bluetooth headphones), the app will now:

+- Retry the default input device at the requested sample rate
+- Retry the device’s default sample rate
+- Iterate other available input devices with their default rates

+When the input sample rate differs from the requested one (e.g., 48000 Hz rather than 16000 Hz), a brief yellow notice appears: “Input device uses 48000 Hz; adjusting.”
+The WAV is recorded at the effective rate.

 ### Formatting behaviour

 Client-side formatting runs only when `--stt-formatting` is `sentences`.
 The heuristic remains O(n), preserves ellipses, and splits on `.`, `!`, `?` followed by an uppercase/digit.
 Switching to `--stt-formatting raw` keeps the backend text untouched (aside from `.strip()`).